 They give you painkillers.
 It’s really a fairly easy procedure.
 It’s right under your skin and doesn’t take long, so I didn’t have a problem with it.

 What was your reaction when they said R-CHOP was too dangerous because of your elevated liver enzymes?

-That actually was scary to me because my husband had dropped me off.
+That actually was scary to me.
+My husband had dropped me off.
 It was going to be a long day.
 We live about an hour away, so he was going to go home.
 When they told me they had to hospitalize me, it was almost a panic reaction, which I never do.
 But I had no car.
 I had no bag with anything I needed for the hospital.

 I wasn’t prepared mentally for that at all, and COVID was really strong then.
 Nobody wanted to be in the hospital.
 It was scary.
-They assured me we have our own ward.
-There’ll be somebody right there to take you, which all was true.
+They assured me, “We have our own ward.
+There’ll be somebody right there to take you,” which all was true.
 They arranged for me to have a ride, but there was just that moment of panic.
-They’re putting me in the hospital.
+They were putting me in the hospital.
 I wasn’t mentally prepared for that at all.

 How did you get through the isolation and hardest moments?